Wabinab/Wabinab.github.io/_posts/2022-04-22-Azure VM with VSCode Resetup.md

 **or any version number** it's updated to.

+## Install Ruby
+Ruby is installed by default, but it's not latest version.
+Hence, we install RVM from here: https://github.com/rvm/ubuntu_rvm

 ## Warnings
 Remember to setup Chrome Remote Desktop before you can't access it forever!